blabla1337/skf-flask/markdown/code_examples/php/21-code_example--Directory_listing--.md

     	<?php

 	/*
-	To disable or prevent the directory access add following line in your .htaccess file.
-If user points the browsers to a directory which does not have index file then in this case 403 error will be Forbidden:
+	To disable or prevent directory access, add following line in your .htaccess file.
+If user points the browsers to a directory that does not have an index file, then a "403 Forbidden" error will be displayed:

-	Add this line of code to your .htacces
+	Add this line of code to your .htaccess file:
 	*/

 	Options -Indexes